etsrohan/ImageViewer-OpenGL/readme.md

+HOW TO USE THE CODE:
+In both image_display.c and image_display_NV_optimized.c scroll down to the section containing IMAGE INPUT DATA.
+Input the name of the image as a string with the extension (.jpg, .bmp, .yuv, .uyvy).
+Input the width and height of the image (required for YUV files, not so much for other formats) Enter the integer value in 'select' (1 = YUV420, 2 = YUV422 (uyvy), 3 = RGB) Make the file using the Makefile and it should be ready.

 This is the readme file for the Orqa FPV miniproject.
 This documents contains my progress.
 Ideas and thought process.

 The project problem statement: